-General and administrative expenses for the period July 22, 2016 (Inception) to December 31, 2016 were \$1,772,169 including of stock based compensation of \$1,037,927.
+General and administrative expenses for the period July 22, 2016 (Inception) to December 31, 2016 were \$1,772,169 including primarily stock based compensation of \$1,037,927, wages and benefits paid in cash of \$407,364 and professional fees of \$152,940.
 Our expenses are due to our general administrative expenses of carrying on a business, including administrative compensation, office space lease expense, and legal and accounting expenses.